LindaAPersson/Fantasy_Football/README.md

 | Invalid input - next_step_eight| Entered: space, letter, enter  | app informs user of invalid data & prompts the user to try again | Works as expected |
 | Valid input - next_step_eight | Entered: 1 or 2 | app proceeds to next function | Works as expected |

+## Bugs:
+There are no bugs in the game right now, as far as I know.

+A bug that my mentor found when testing the game was that the user could proceed through "choose_name" without entering anything.
+This was fixed using the .isalpha() function, so now the user must enter at least one letter to proceed in the game.

 ## Deployment:
 First, I created a new repository on GitHub using a template provided by Code Institute.
 I took the following steps: